Trailer Not Included: 1949 Dodge Power Wagon Project – Sold!

 With its WWII WC series roots, the civilian Dodge Power Ram produced from 1945 through 1980 were solid workhorses that were often literally used up before being left in a field for their final resting place.
-The current caretaker of this 1949 vintage example we came across here on Craigslist in Pennington, New Jersey believes there is someone willing to take on this project he appears to have pulled form the brink somewhere in rural Georgia.
+The current caretaker of this 1949 vintage example we came across on Craigslist in Pennington, New Jersey believes there is someone willing to take on this project he appears to have pulled from the brink somewhere in rural Georgia.
 Unfortunately, a check of the Hagerty Insurance Online Valuation Tool reveals this private seller has his non-running project Power Wagon priced $750 above the current #4 “Fair” (Daily Driver) estimate of $9,000.
-He does indicate “or best offer” in his post, so if you are serious about buying this Power Wagon, you can start the conversation by emailing the seller here and trying to determine what his absolute bottom offer he’s willing to take.

 Meant to compete with the both military-based Ford/Marmon-Herrington and GMC trucks, it had an enclosed all-weather civilian cab and a purpose-designed 8-foot cargo box.
-It had a 126 inch (3,200 mm) up to a 147″ wheelbase chassis and featured a 230 cubic-inch flathead inline-six engine, a four-speed manual transmission, a two-speed 1.96-1 ratio low range transfer case for part time 4-wheel drive with a power take off (PTO) system which sent power front or rear for operating auxiliary equipment.
-This video published in 2016 by Fiat Chrysler America (FCA) provides a great overview on the history the Power Wagon and its humble beginnings stemming from WWII truck production.
+It had a 126 inch (3,200 mm) up to a 147″ wheelbase chassis and featured a 230 cubic-inch flathead inline-six engine, a four-speed manual transmission, a two-speed 1.96-1 ratio low range transfer case for part-time 4-wheel drive with a power take-off (PTO) system which sent power front or rear for operating auxiliary equipment.
+This video published in 2016 by Fiat Chrysler America (FCA) provides a great overview of the history of the Power Wagon and its humble beginnings stemming from WWII truck production.